 In the summer of 2021, I took a youth team to an unbeaten campaign, in their first ever season playing together.
 While winning is never the most important part of youth soccer, I share some of the key tips and tricks that allowed me to achieve success with my team and instill a positive culture where each and every player wanted to return.
-In the first half of the episode, I also discuss the exciting opportunities coming up on TheMastermindSite.com.
+In the first half of the episode, I also discuss the exciting opportunities on TheMastermindSite.com.
 Follow the show and my body of work @mastermindsite and @desmondrhys!

 SUBSCRIBE VIA ITUNES AND SPOTIFY